 Cause: Relief association officials failed to establish adequate internal control procedures to ensure supporting documentation is maintained for all expenditures.

-Effect: Lack of supporting documentation, such as invoices and training certificates, made it impossible to determine if the expenditures were made in accordance with Act 84 at 53 P.S. § 8506(e).
+Effect: Lack of supporting documentation, such as invoices, training certificates, and meeting minutes, made it impossible to determine if the expenditures were made in accordance with Act 84 at 53 P.S. § 8506(e).